Sustainability of Rendering

 Instead of wasting half of the meat we farm and buy, Rendering reclaims these unwanted “leftovers” and transforms them into ingredients for countless products — recycling 99% of this unwanted meat.

-By recycling leftover animal material, renderers create valuable ingredients from resources that would otherwise be thrown away, taking up enormous amounts of precious landfill space.
+By recycling animal leftovers, renderers create valuable ingredients from resources that would otherwise be thrown away, taking up enormous amounts of precious landfill space.

-Instead of wasting these leftovers through other disposal methods, renderers recycle the materials into 19 billion pounds of fat, oil and protein products.
+Instead of wasting these animal parts through other disposal methods, renderers recycle the materials into 19 billion pounds of fat, oil and protein products.

 Rendering not only creates alternative, sustainable fuels to power trucks, trains, water vessels and other vehicles but also nutritiously feeds cattle, hogs, turkeys, chickens, household pets and other animals.